 These roasted Brussels sprouts with parmesan will convince even the sprouts sceptics!
 Tender and crispy and packed with flavour, this is my favourite way to eat sprouts.

-No Christmas or Thanksgiving dinner would be complete without a good sprout dish.
+No Christmas or Thanksgiving turkey is complete without a good sprout dish.
 Fact!

 I used to load up my sprouts with bacon lardons and butter, but that way they can feel a little heavy.
 This Italian-inspired version is light and yet packed with flavour.

 - Light and healthy

 - Versatile!
 Great as a side for the holiday table or everyday dinners.

 Here is what you need for this easy festive side dish:

 Brussels sprouts - You can buy these trimmed or on the stalk.
 I normally buy mine trimmed and in a bag.
 You then need to wash them, remove any brown or bruised outer leaves and cut off the knob at the end.
 Also, it's necessary to cut them in half, otherwise they take too long to cook.

 Olive oil - I always use extra virgin olive oil.